akositey/akositey/README.md

 - 👋 Hi, I’m @akositey
 - 👀 I’m interested in building tools that make work more efficient (because I'm lazy :smiley:)
-- 🌱 I’m currently learning C# & ASP.NET :nerd_face:
+- 🌱 I’m currently learning C#, ASP.NET, & Svelte :nerd_face:
 - 💞️ I’m looking to collaborate on anything interesting
 - 📫 You can reach me @ my email in my profile or on [linkedin](https://linkedin.com/in/chestermartinez)